Opinion | Do Republican moderates even know what they want?

 They also don’t like how it would be paid for — and this is a question where their bad faith really shines through.
 On one hand, they object to financing it with debt, having recently rediscovered their moral objection to large deficits (which they conveniently set aside while voting for the 2017 tax cut).
 On the other hand, they object to paying for it with a tax increase on corporations, as the White House has proposed.

-So in sum, we don’t know exactly what kind of bill they’d vote for, and they don’t like any of the options available to pay for it.
+In sum, we don’t know exactly what kind of bill they’d vote for, and they don’t like any of the options available to pay for it.
 Yet they’re really put out that Biden isn’t being more solicitous toward them.

 So now the Republican moderates are faced with two choices: They can make real substantive and political sacrifices to have a genuine role in shaping the bill, or they can just whine about not getting everything they want.
 I know which outcome I’d put my money on.